 Darrow Sherman (fiddle) lives in Washington D.C.
 Darrow loves folk music of many types from many areas, including traditional French Canadian (Québécois) music, klezmer, other Balkan styles, Scottish, Welsh, and -of course- Irish.
 He started playing fiddle at the age of six, taking lessons from another friend's violin teacher:.
 Mitch Fanning (A.K.A.
 Pete Moss).
 Darrow has now played for some eight years and has been in the Bog Band for about five.
 He also sings some folk music with Maelstrom (a different band) and choral arrangements with The Washington Revels (look them up, they're super awesome).
 He hopes to become a professional actor, playwright, and musician, if he doesn't starve to death in the proces

-Jessica Zito (fiddle) is a Bethesda high school freshman who has been a member of the Bog Band for many years.
+Jessica Zito (fiddle) is a Walter Johnson High School sophmore who has been a member of the Bog Band for many years.
 She began playing violin in first grade, originally studying classical music before migrating to Irish fiddle.
 She has previously been a member of both Maryland Classic and Potomac Valley Youth Orchestras, but her heart is now completely devoted to the Bog Band and traditional Irish music.
 She was the grateful recipient of the 2017 Greater Washington Ceili Club's Frankie Kennedy Memorial Scholarship, which allowed her to attend the 2017 Fleadh Cheoil in Ennis, Co Clare.
-When not playing fiddle, Jessica loves running varsity cross-country and track for Walter Johnson High School, and is anxiously looking forward to being able to drive!
+When not playing fiddle, Jessica loves running winter and spring track for Walter Johnson High School, and is looking forward to being able to drive.

 The Original Bog Boys: Robert Coleman, Gabriel McKenna, Casey Mueller, Benson Welles, Gardi Royce.